ubuntu/ubuntu-desktop-documentation/docs/tutorial/try-ubuntu-desktop.md

 (try-ubuntu-desktop)=
 # Try Ubuntu Desktop

-In this tutorial, you'll try Ubuntu Desktop on your computer without making any permanent changes.
+In this tutorial, you'll try Ubuntu Desktop 24.04 LTS on your computer without making any permanent changes.
 Ubuntu Desktop will run from a USB drive and your data will be safe.

 What you’ll need: